An approximation theorem of Runge type for kernels of certain non-elliptic partial differential operators: Proofs of Theorem

-In order to finish the proof we have to show that ii) implies i).
+In order to finish the proof, it remains to show that ii) implies i).
 If ii) holds we only have to show that the transposed of the restriction $r_\mathscr{D'}$ is injective.
 Since $X_1$ and $X_2$ are $P$-convex for supports, due to the Grothendieck-K\"othe duality, this is equivalent to the injectivity of the inclusion

 But ii) implies the injectivity of